-Ward Priority Community Needs 5.Mooihoek - Fence all grazing land 6.Mashemong - Cattle pen for dipping at Tsimanyane 7.Tsimanyane - Cattle pen for dipping and revival of the irrigation scheme at Tsimanyane Telecommunication 1.All Villages - Network tower is needed, poor network reception and proper house numbering be allocated Cemeteries 1.All villages - Proper fencing of cemetries and digging of graves, 2.
-Extension and fencing of cemeteries at Ditholong.
-3. Development of drive way in new cemetery at Mashemong/Tsimanyane.
-4. Fencing of Mogalatsane cemeteries.
-5. Fencing of Letebejane cemeteries as a matter of urgency 6.
-Fencing of the Ditholong cemetery.
+Ward Priority Community Needs 5.
+TLB for digging graves across the ward.
 Health 1.
-New clinic for Phetwane, Mogalatsane, Matseding and Tompi Seleka Sports 1.
+New clinic for Phetwane & Mogalatsane 2.
+Isolate community clinic from the hospital and provide a separate infrastructure for the clinic.
+Sports 1.
 All villages - Upgrading and maintenance of sports fields.
+2. Build shades at all sports grounds across the ward.
 Land use 1.
-All villages - Replacement of PTO with title deeds and Extension officer must work with ward councilor and the community 2.
 Rehabilitation of borrow pits.
 Housing 1.Consider allocating RDP houses to needy families Refuse removal 1.
 Bulk bins at strategic points, schools and across the ward.
-Social services 1.
+2. Collection of bulk bins.
+3. Build a landfill site(EPWP) 4.
+Liase with relevant stakeholders, Department of Environmental Affairs and Sekhukhune District Municipality to eradicate spollages and littering Social services 1.
 Paypoints needs proper structures.
-2. Paypoint at Mogalatsane 3.
+2. Pa 2.
+Paypoint at Mogalatsane 3.
 Request services to be brought back to paypoints in all villages.
-Safety and Security 1.
+4. Require SASSA Tsimanyane to provide grant registrations on reasonable days Safety and Security 1.
 Security and protection is needed at ward 16 as a matter of urgency 2.
 Visible policing and promt response to calls requested requested from police.
+3. Fully fledged police station in the ward or an upgrade of the Rakgwadi Sattelite Police St

-9.3.
+10.3.
 Alignment with National Priorities/Strategies

-9.3.1 National Priority Areas
+10.3.1 National Priority Areas

 - Creation of decent work and sustainable livelihoods;

 - Education

 - Health;

 - Rural development, food security and land reform; and

-The fight against crime and corruption
+- The fight against crime and corruption

-9.3.2 National Outcomes
+10.3.2 National Outcomes